 Check your utilities

 Next, inspect your utilities to make sure they still work.
 If you smell gas, leave the property immediately and call the fire department.
-If you see sparks, spot broken or fraying wires or smell hot insulation, turn the electricity off at the circuit breaker.
-Pick up the telephone to see if the lines are still working.
-Refrain from using the sinks, showers or toilets if you suspect your sewer or water lines may be broken.
-Call in electricians, plumbers and contractors to help repair any broken lines or pipes.
+If you see sparks, spot broken or fraying wires, or smell hot insulation, turn the electricity off at the circuit breaker.
+Refrain from using the sinks, showers, or toilets if you suspect your sewer or water lines may be broken.
+Call in electricians, plumbers, and contractors to help repair any broken lines or pipes.

 Clean out your home

 Once you’ve dealt with the major damage, it’s time to start cleaning out your ruined property.
-Throw away any food, beverages, or medicine that were exposed to heat, smoke or soot.
-Wipe down walls, floors and furniture with mild detergent or a solution of trisodium phosphate and water to remove smoke and soot.
-Wash all pots, pans and other kitchen utensils thoroughly.
+Throw away any food, beverages, or medicine exposed to heat, smoke, or soot.
+Wipe down walls, floors, and furniture with a mild detergent or a solution of trisodium phosphate and water to remove smoke and soot.
+Wash all pots, pans, and other kitchen utensils thoroughly.
 Wipe down leather goods with a damp cloth, dry them, then use saddle soap to remove any lingering dirt or soot.
 Remember not to throw out anything until you’ve taken an inventory, though: You will most likely need this to file an insurance claim or replace things like medications.

 Install new smoke alarms